 1. BEST FOR MOST PURPOSES: 3M Virtua CCS Protective Eyewear

 For common projects around the house—replacing a door, for example, or sanding prior to painting—3M Virtua CCS safety glasses offer an ANSI approved impact rating and are lightweight enough to ensure a high level of comfort.
 The glasses also boast such features as a foam gasket around the frame to help block dust, anti-fog lenses with UVA and UVB protection, and a wrap-around design for peripheral protection.

-2. BEST PERIPHERAL PROTECTION: Dewalt Anti-Fog Dual Mold Safety Glasses
+2. BEST PERIPHERAL PROTECTION: Dewalt Anti-Fog Dual Mold Safety Goggles

-If you want safety glasses that have full peripheral protection but are concerned about the lenses fogging up, Dewalt DPG82-21 Anti-Fog Dual Mold Safety Glasses are for you.
+If you want safety glasses that have full peripheral protection but are concerned about the lenses fogging up, this option from DEWALT may be for you.
 They’re not only specifically designed to prevent fogging, but they also feature built-in ventilation, a dual-injected rubber seal that fits comfortably around the eyes, and an adjustable cloth strap that holds the glasses snugly in place.
 They also have UVA and UVB protection for projects that have you out in the sun.

-3. BEST HEAT RESISTANCE: Sellstrom Cutting Odyssey II Safety Glasses
+3. BEST HEAT RESISTANCE: Sellstrom Cutting Odyssey II Safety Goggles